- Admissions & Aid

 You can read more about FERPA on our Registrar's page.

-Standardized test scores are not required for Fall 2021.
+Standardized test scores are not required for Fall 2022 applicants.
 First-year students who choose not to submit SAT and ACT scores, but are applying to the programs listed below will need to submit one teacher recommendation and schedule an admissions interview.
 More information is available on the Application Requirements page.

 Accounting - CPA Track*